During the Napoleonic Wars, the Cossacks were Russia's unique and plentiful supply of irregular cavalry.

 Biografisk notat

 Laurence Spring holds a degree in History from London University, and is the co-ordinator of the Russian Army Study Group, an organisation with a world-wide membership.
-He is currently translating A V Viskovatov's seminal Historical Description of the Clothing and Arms of the Russian Army, which will be published by the Group.
-He has also written books on the English Civil War, and numerous articles for magazines.
-Laurence currently works at the Surrey Research Centre, formerly the Surrey Record Office, UK.
+An expert on Napoleonic Russian uniforms, he has worked on a translation of A V Viskovatov's seminal Historical Description of the Clothing and Arms of the Russian Army.